project-2-diving-book/diving-book/README.md

 -   CREATE functionality for dives.
 -   READ functionality for diving-sites list, diving-site details, user profile, other users profile.
--   UPDATE functionality for details only of the dives that he created and
+-   UPDATE functionality for dives details ( only dives created by same user ) and user details.
+-   DELETE functionality for dives ( only dives created by same user )

+-   MAP functionality to select location when creating a dive